Nuitka/Nuitka/README.rst

 Use Case 3 - Package compilation
 --------------------------------

-If you need to compile a whole package and embedded all modules, that is also feasible, use Nuitka like this:
+If you need to compile a whole package and embed all modules, that is also feasible, use Nuitka like this:

 .. code-block:: bash